Freya-LR/CS6601-A0/README.md

 ## Assignment 0

 Your first assignment in this course is to setup your Python environment following the above instructions and then to follow the tutorial in the provided Jupyter Notebook.
 Upon completion of the tutorial, you will upload two Python files (`first_submission.py` and `priority_queue.py`) to [Gradescope](https://www.gradescope.com).
 This submission is worth **2 points of your final grade**.
 More details and instructions can be found in the provided Jupyter notebook.
 Good luck!

+**Note:** It is EXTREMELY IMPORTANT that you submit this assignment before the deadline as completion of the assignment is necessary for us to release the remaining course assignments to you.
+Please submit the first task at a minimum (it takes minimal effort) as soon as you have everything set up.